stasson/vue-mdc-adapter/components/switch/README.md

 ## Usage

-the switch component is rendered as an input with checkbox type
+The switch component is rendered as an input with checkbox type

 ```html
 <mdc-switch  :label="label" v-model="checked" />